Yes, over 30 Web Hosting accounts with actual websites.

 Each host held one to five websites except for my reseller hosts like Hostgator and WebHostingBuzz which carried a lot more.
 My hosts were all used for a different reason but none of my sites were resource-intensive.
 A basic package was all I needed.
 Your criteria might be a lot different.
 Remember, it is relatively easy to upgrade the plan level you select if you need to expand for growth.
 This is a great problem to have.
 I don’t get into to much detail about bandwidth, email, and disk space.
 Rather, I focus on four major factors that are important to me.

-- How many Addon Domains you get.
+- How many Addon Domains do you get?

 - Whether they use the CPanel backend.